Wanna transfer PDF to iPad or iPhone - without iTunes? We put together 5 QUICK ways that will help you add PDF on your iPhone.

 The storage quote should not exceed 5 GB.
 In any case, you may enlarge it by purchasing additional space.

 Here’s how to transfer PDF to iPad or iPhone with iCloud:

 Step 1.
 If you don’t have iCloud set up on your Mac, then go to System Preferences > iCloud and check the ‘iCloud drive’ box there.

+All apps that store data in iCloud are checked marked.
 Alternatively you may visit iCloud.com and sign up with your Apple id.

 Step 3.
 Drag & drop your file in there.

 Step 4.
 Go to iCloud on your iPhone & iPad and enable it.

 Step 5.
 Launch iCloud on your iPhone & iPad and open your PDF.

 It will be opened with the help of iBooks app, though it will not be saved there unless you download it.